Two men chased Texan church gunman

 Sutherland Springs: Men chased Texas church shooting suspect

-Two men are being hailed as heroes for pursuing the gunman suspected of killing at least 26 people at a Texas church.
+Two men are being hailed as heroes for pursuing the gunman suspected of killing 26 people at a Texas church.

-Johnnie Langendorff told local media he had chased the gunman after seeing "two men exchanging gunfire".
+Johnnie Langendorff told local media he chased the gunman, identified as Devin Patrick Kelley, after seeing "two men exchanging gunfire".

 "The shooter... fled in his vehicle, the other gentleman came and said we need to pursue him," he said.